 We depend on the efforts and expertise of our senior executive officers to manage our day-to-day operations and strategic business direction.
+Finding suitable replacements for senior executive officers could be difficult.
 The loss of any of their services could have a material adverse effect on our business, financial condition, results of operations and our ability to make distributions to our stockholders.